Optimal vs. Late Soybean Seeding

-One particular study has evaluated the potential of late-seeded soybeans in Manitoba and the feasibility of extending crop insurance deadlines.
+In another Soybean and Pulse Agronomy lab study, soybean planting was pushed much later to test the feasibility of extending crop insurance deadlines in Manitoba.
 Current soybean seeding deadlines for full insurance coverage are June 6 for Area 1 and May 30 for Areas 2, 3 and 4.

 Arborg had the highest risk associated with late seeding.
 Soybeans seeded on May 31 or later matured 5+ days after the normal frost date (Sep 22).
 At Portage, soybeans matured within at least one day of the normal frost date (Sep 25), regardless of seeding date.
 At Morden in 2017, all soybeans matured before September 25, but late- and very late-seeded soybeans matured after this date in 2016.